Labour Party Conference: Keir Starmer leadership

-2020 London (Special Conference)
+2020 London (cancelled Special Conference)

-On 4 April, a special conference was due to take place in London in order to announce the results of the leadership election, the deputy leadership election and by-elections for two membership election NEC positions and a BAME (Black And other Minority Ethnicities) place on the National Executive Committee.
-The conference was cancelled due to the Coronavirus pandemic Results were subsequently announced via the Labour Party social media feeds.
+On 4 April, a special conference was due to take place in London in order to announce the results of the leadership election, the deputy leadership election and by-elections for two membership election NEC positions, as well as a BAME (Black, Asian and Minority Ethnic) place on the National Executive Committee.
+The conference was cancelled due to the Coronavirus pandemic, and results were subsequently announced via the Labour Party social media feeds.
 Keir Starmer was announced as the 19th leader of the Labour Party.

 2020 Connected (Online Conference)

 The 2020 Labour Party Conference would have taken place in Liverpool from Saturday 19 September to Wednesday 23 September, however it was moved to an online format due to the COVID-19 outbreak.
 It was Keir Starmer's first conference as leader.
-Taking place from 19 to 22 September, the virtual conference was renamed Labour Connected and described by the party as focused on "people coming together, to create a fairer and better society" whilst including activities such as "keynotes, training, rallies, policy discussions, and an interactive virtual expo".
-The senior figures who spoke at the event included deputy leader Angela Rayner and shadow chancellor Anneliese Dodds.
-Keir Starmer's speech took place on the final day, during which he criticised the government's handling of COVID-19 in the UK commenting that "just when the country needs leadership, we get serial incompetence,".
+Taking place from 19 to 22 September, the virtual conference was renamed Labour Connected and described by the party as focused on "people coming together, to create a fairer and better society".
+Speakers included deputy leader Angela Rayner and Shadow Chancellor Anneliese Dodds.

+Starmer's speech took place on 22 September, during which he criticised the government's handling of COVID-19, commenting that "just when the country needs leadership, we get serial incompetence".
 Starmer also focused on how Labour had changed since his election as party leader earlier that year, emphasising that the party was "under new leadership".